-Any person receiving Medicaid can receive home health care services, provided the individual meets the eligibility requirements.
+Any person receiving Health First Colorado (Medicaid) can receive home health care services, provided the individual meets the eligibility requirements.
 To receive home health services, the individual must need medically necessary services (as defined by a physician) for the treatment of an illness, injury or disability (including mental disorders); the amount, duration and frequency of service must be reasonable; the services must be part of the care plan; care must be provided on an intermittent (not 24-hour) basis, and the only alternative to home care is the hospital or emergency room.

 Home care must be provided in the home (including assisted livings and hotels, but not nursing homes or adult day care), and there must be no unpaid caregiver willing and able to provide the services (families cannot be forced to care for someone).

-How to get Medicaid home health care
+How to get Health First Colorado covered home health care

 The physician’s order is submitted to the Options for Long Term Care agency, which has ten working days from receipt to complete a face-to-face assessment.
 Based on that assessment, home care will be approved or denied, in conjunction with the care plan.
 The care plan must be reviewed every six months, by phone, at the residence, place of service or other appropriate setting.